AlexSikilinda/alexsikilinda.github.io/_posts/2016-11-14-so-you-want-to-be-a-dotnet-developer.md

 ## Other

 English is extremely important.
-If you are not a native speaker English is the first thing you should learn.
+If you are not a native speaker, English is the first thing you should learn.
 New books, blogs, videos, conferences, documentation are all in English, so don't limit yourself.

 You will be working with other people in a team, so good communications skills are highly desired.
 Google what soft skills are.